Namibian dancers, president welcome Jill Biden to Africa

-The first lady's trip is part of a commitment by President Joe Biden to deepen U.S. engagement with the fast-growing region.
-The United States has fallen well behind China in investment in sub-Saharan Africa, which has become a key battleground in an increasingly fraught competition between the major powers.
+The first lady's trip is part of a commitment by President Joe Biden to deepen U.S. engagement with the region.
+The U.S. fell well behind China in investment in sub-Saharan Africa, which has become a key battleground in an increasingly fraught competition between the major powers.

 People are also reading…